On the nonparametric identification of productivity growth in the presence of selection

 Jonas Gathen

-PhD student in Economics
+PostDoc, PhD in Economics

 My research interests are broadly in Macro Development, including growth, structural change, inequality, firm dynamics and political economy.